Sigill/OggAlbumTagger/README.md

-# OggAlbum-Editor
+# OggAlbumTagger

-Oggalbum-Editor is a command line tool that help you tag albums and compilations made of ogg tracks.
+OggAlbumTagger is a command line tool that help you tag albums and compilations made of composed tracks.
 It is a wrapper around the vorbiscomment tool.

 ## Available commands